 Hours/Week:5 Max.
+Marks: 50

-Marks: 50 Duration of Examination: 3 hrs Main Exam:40
+Duration of Examination: 3 hrs Main Exam:40

+Internal Assessment: 10

-Note: Each theory paper is divided into three parts, Part-A, Part B and Part C.
+Note: Examiner is requested to set the question paper of 40 marks only.
+Each question paper is divided into three parts, Part- A, Part B and Part C.

-Part A: (10 marks) is compulsory and contains 10 questions (20 words each) at least 3 questions from each unit.
+Part A: (8 marks) is compulsory and contains 8 questions (20 words each) at least 1 questions from each unit.
 (Each question is of 1 mark)

-Part B: (10 marks) is compulsory and contains 5 questions (50 words each) at least 3 questions from each unit.
+Part B: (8 marks) is compulsory and contains 4 questions (50 words each) at least 1 questions from each unit.
 (Each question is of 2 marks)

-Part C: (30 marks) is compulsory and contains 6 questions (400 words each) candidate is required to attempt 3 question one from each unit.
-(Each question is of 10 marks)
+Part C:(24 marks) is compulsory and contains 6 questions, 2 from each unit (400 words each) candidate is required to attempt 3 questions, one from each unit.
+(Each question is of 8marks).

-- 1. Understand the nature of microorganisms involved in food-spoilage, food-infections and intoxications. - 2.
-Understand the importance of microorganisms in food biotechnology. - 3.
+1. Understand the nature of microorganisms involved in food- spoilage, food-infections and intoxications.

+- 2. Understand the importance of microorganisms in food biotechnology. - 3.
 Understand the principles of various methods used in the prevention and control of the microorganisms in foods. - 4.
 Understand the criteria for microbiological safety in various food operations to avoid public health hazards due to contaminated foods.